 Afghanistan: Taliban take control of presidential palace, say war is over

-President Ashraf Ghani on Sunday evening left the country, reportedly for neighbouring Tajikistan.
+President Ashraf Ghani left the country on Sunday evening, reportedly for neighbouring Tajikistan.

 Taliban’s political office spokesperson Mohammad Naeem on Monday declared that the “war was over” in Afghanistan.
 Naeem’s statement came hours after the insurgent group entered the presidential palace in Afghanistan capital Kabul on Sunday evening.